 I hear and I forget.
 I see and I remember.
 I do and I understand. - Confucius

-Columbus Community Legal Services offers four distinct clinical courses: the Immigrant and Refugee Advocacy Clinic; the Families and the Law Clinic; the Veteran Advocacy and Estate Planning Clinic; and the Low Income Taxpayer Clinic.
+Columbus Community Legal Services offers three distinct clinical courses: the Immigrant and Refugee Advocacy Clinic; the Families and the Law Clinic; and the Low Income Taxpayer Clinic.